-"A really good sandwich,” Richard says while walking into his office.
+"A really good sandwich," he says while walking into his office.
 With Richard, Ardie got a degree and a sense of humor.

 He spends the next couple of hours working on an adopted kid case.
-A 19-year-old is looking to track down his biological parents.
-Richard goes through the information he has accumulated thus far in his efforts to find them – a series of old addresses and phone numbers (he has a simple computer program he got a student to write for 300 bucks that reads out phone numbers so that he doesn’t have to manually search sheets like he did in the old days.)
+A nineteen-year-old is looking to track down his biological parents.
+Richard goes through the information he's accumulated thus far—a series of old addresses and phone numbers.

-Finally, he's successful in his efforts to find the boy's father.
-Unfortunately, he's passed away, but the good news is that he died rescuing six people from a burning building, which should fill the kid with inestimable pride and take some of the sting out of the news.
+Finally, around 1:00PM, he's successful in his efforts to find the boy's father.
+It turns out he's passed away, but the good news is that he died rescuing six people from a burning building.
+That should fill the kid with inestimable pride and take some of the sting out of the news.
 Not every day in the PD world is about solving crimes and rescuing kittens.

 Richard glances at his daily calendar to make sure he has time to grab some shut eye.
-He notices that he has an interview with a witness for another insurance workman's comp claim.
+He notices that he has an interview with a witness for another insurance workman's comp claim at 2:00PM.
 Ardie's agency primarily handles the needs of small insurance companies.
-Richard finds himself trailing people all hours of the day.
-It’s taken its toll on his marriage.
-Now his wife had to get her kicks at kickboxing class.

 It gives Richard and idea, "Hey, did you bring in lunch today?"

-"Yeah, I didn't eat it.
-You want it.
-It’s lentil soup and spinach salad.”
+"Yeah, but I didn't eat it.
+You want it?"

 Richard grabs her lunch out of the refrigerator and checks the time.
 He's got enough time to race home to throw her lunch into some bowls before his wife comes home.
-It pays being this resourceful.
-On his way home, he can’t stop himself from having one more sweet.
+In this line of work, it pays to be resourceful.